sonnmar/dotfiles/README.md

 For the fancy icons in neovim I make use of [Hack Nerd Font](https://www.nerdfonts.com/), I externally installed.

 As a new starting point of my Neovim configuration I use [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 My old configuration where miles away from this.
-Therefor I have no folder for nvim in my config-files.
 Thank you for your excellent work, it helps me a lot.
+In the nvim folder I stored a basic config-file for vim and nvim without plugins.

 I installed the following external tools: